 A streaming media player is a device that will connect your television or home theater to the Internet and allows you to stream video and music from a number of online services.
 Some services are free but many are paid subscriptions.

-If you would like to watch Netflix, Hulu, Amazon Prime (30 day free trial) and much more online entertainment providers, a streaming media device is a great way to cut cable.
+If you would like to watch Netflix, Hulu, Amazon Prime (30-day free trial) and much more online entertainment providers, a streaming media device is a great way to cut the cable.
 Not only that but you can eliminate a number of DVRs that you are presently renting monthly from the cable company.
 You are often paying for TVs you probably seldom use.

 Don’t forget you can use a gaming console like an Xbox or PS2 and use that to access streaming content.
 Navigation is a little more clumsy and your remote would be the gaming remote but it works.

 If you have a newer Smart TV you maybe already have an alternative to cable tv most TVs made in the last 5 years are often equipped with built-in apps.
 If your needs are minimal a smart TV is all you will need.
 But they do not work as smoothly or have as many options and games available as a streaming media player.

 A Smart TV is a digital television that is, essentially, an Internet-connected, storage-aware computer specialized for entertainment.

 Smart TVs are available as stand-alone products but regular televisions can also be made “smart” through set-top boxes that enable advanced functions.